mshishkov7/Talented-TBC/README.md

 # TalentedClassic
-WoW addon.
 A replacement to the default talent UI that allows creation of templates and viewing of all trees at once.

 Supports:
-- **Classic Era** (Vanilla 1.15.x)
 - **TBC Anniversary** (2.5.x)
-- **Season of Discovery**
-- **Wrath of the Lich King Classic** (3.4.x)

 This was an addon originally written by "Jerry" (URL: https://www.wowinterface.com/downloads/info12593-Talented.html).
-The project is since abandoned, so I adapted old code to form this version.
+Then the continuation was by Lethay (https://github.com/Lethay/TalentedClassic) The project is since abandoned, so I adapted old code to form this version.

 **Feature List (adapted from original page)**